christianhujer/aceunit/README.md

 If you use `<assert.h>` provided by the system/compiler, it will usually call `abort()`, and that will usually raise `SIGABRT`.

 ### ForkRunner
-The ForkRunner uses `fork()` to execute test cases in child processes.
+The ForkRunner uses `fork()` to execute fixtures, tests, and test cases in their own child processes.
 A test case is marked failed if the child ended due to a signal, or if it exited with an exit value other than `EXIT_SUCCESS` (0).

 ### Writing your own Runner